Creating Test Suite

 2. Select one or more platforms from the list.
 Use Filters to manage long lists.

-3. Click Create New Platform to create and link a new platform.
-Read more on Creating New Platforms.
+3. Click Create New Platforms to create and link a new platform.

 4. Click Link Selected Platforms.